anthonymaitz/anthony.maitz.info/resume.md

 [The Playsets Team, LLC]
 ------------------------
 ### Co-Founder & Designer _2013 - Present_
-In addition to successful [Kickstarter] and [Steam Greenlight] campaigns, playsets was selected to participate in the [Indie Megabooth] at PAX and has grown to tens of thousands of users in over 100 countries.
+In addition to successful [Kickstarter] and [Steam Greenlight] campaigns, Playsets was selected to participate in the [Indie Megabooth] at PAX and has grown to tens of thousands of users in over 100 countries.

 - [Playsets, virtual tabletop for remote role-playing] – Product Manager, Designer